There are five main divisions:

 2. Expenditure Section:

 It monitors the compliance of the expenditures of the departments with the budget allocation and Central Tibetan Administration policies.
-It determines the salary structures of CTA employees and it also offers recommendation on additional dearness allowance from time to time to the administration.
-It is also responsible for the determination and disbursement of retirement benefits to the retired CTA Staffs.
+It determines the salary structures of CTA employees and it also offers recommendations on additional dearness allowance from time to time to the administration.
+It is also responsible for the determination and disbursement of retirement benefits to the retired CTA Staff.

 - Vehicle Management:

-All the CTA’s official vehicle were managed and maintain by Department of Finance under budget division.
-The annual maintainence, approvals and budgets for the vehicle were managed and supervised by the Department under this section.
+All the CTA’s official vehicles were managed and maintained by the Department of Finance under the budget division.
+The annual maintenance, approvals and budgets for the vehicle were managed and supervised by the Department under this section.

 - WELFARE & FUND RAISING DIVISION:

-Under the welfare and fund raising divison, all the registered bodies of the Department comes under this section which is responsible for the overseeing their related projects keeping in view of their objectives of the registration.
+Under the welfare and fundraising division, all the registered bodies of the Department come under this section which is responsible for overseeing their related projects keeping in view the objectives of the registration.
 They are:

 A. His Holiness the Dalai Lama Charitable Trust (HHDLCT):

-His Holiness the Dalai Lama Charitable Trust is the first registered body under Indian Trust Act on January 20, 1964 at Calcutta whose registration was later in 1978, shifted to New Delhi.
-During the critical juncture of the Tibetan arriving in exile, His Holiness the Dalai Lama always desirous of taking care of needs of the Tibetan people registered his Trust to meet the relief of the poor, education, medical aid and advancement of other objects of general public utility including religious purpose.
+His Holiness the Dalai Lama Charitable Trust is the first registered body under Indian Trust Act on January 20, 1964, at Calcutta, whose registration was later in 1978, shifted to New Delhi.
+During the critical juncture of the Tibetan arriving in exile, His Holiness the Dalai Lama was always desirous of taking care of the needs of the Tibetan people and registered his Trust to meet the relief of the poor, education, medical aid and advancement of other objects of general public utility including religious purpose.

-His Holiness the Dalai Lama Charitable Trust is actively engaged since its inception.
-It adhered to main aims and objectives to uplift the most down trodden, destitute and needy people in general and particularly Tibetan refugee community.
-Trust supports numerous Socio-economic activities to fulfill the needs of the people by extending relief measures, health, education and preservation of Environment.
+His Holiness the Dalai Lama Charitable Trust has been actively engaged since its inception.
+It adhered to its main aims and objectives to uplift the most downtrodden, destitute and needy people in general and particularly the Tibetan refugee community.
+The trust supports numerous Socio-economic activities to fulfil the needs of the people by extending relief measures, health, education and preservation of the Environment.

 Aims and Objectives:

-- – To provide aid for propagation and advancement of education and learning.
+- – To provide aid for the propagation and advancement of education and learning.

 - – To provide medical aid relief.